 Burden of proof

-Before you can take any legal action, you have to prove that any of the three parties mentioned above knew about the problem and purposefully withheld or hid that information.
+Before you can take any legal action, you’ll want proof that any of the three parties mentioned above knew about the problem and purposefully withheld or hid that information.

 For example, if the homeowner painted the ceiling, you might have believed that they were trying to spruce up the place in order to sell it.
 However, if you notice a water stain forming in a newly painted area after days of constant rain, you could use this as proof that the homeowner knew about the leaking roof.